Shanidhya01/Shoporia/readme.md

-# Shoporia
+# ABC General Store

+ABC General Store (Shoporia concept)

+This project was built as a concept for "ABC General Store".
+All branding, UI, and features are tailored to match the client brief.
+Shoporia is the original codebase, adapted for ABC General Store branding.

-Shoporia is a full-stack e-commerce web application built with React (frontend) and Express/MongoDB (backend).
+ABC General Store is a full-stack e-commerce web application built with React (frontend) and Express/MongoDB (backend).
 It features user authentication, product management, cart, orders, payments, and an admin dashboard.

 ## Table of Contents
 - [Features](#features)